A-y-u-s-h-h/hospitality-operations-dashboard/README.md

 - SLA Breach Rate
 - Capacity Shortfall (daily + overall)

+Detailed KPI construction, pivot tables, and summary logic can be found in the dashboard screenshots and Excel logic documentation.
+- 📊 KPI & Pivot Table Screenshots: [`/dashboard_screenshots`](dashboard_screenshots/)

 ## Key Insights
 - Completion rate is high (88%), but SLA breach rate is equally high (88%), indicating that requests are being closed but often too late.
 - FrontDesk is the worst-performing service, with the highest SLA breach rate (92.39%), pointing to a service-level bottleneck.